-How to Fix Taskbar Showing in Fullscreen
+How to Fix Windows Taskbar Showing in Full-Screen on Windows 10

-Some have suggested that this bug can start occurring due to a third-party party application.
+Some have suggested that this bug can start occurring due to a third-party application.
 Others say it might have something to do with Windows visual effects, in which case they should be disabled.
 In general, however, no one knows the root cause for the visible taskbar in full-screen mode.

 Table of Contents: